-Grant Park's metals market risk exposure is due to fluctuations in the price of both precious metals, including gold and silver, as well as base metals including aluminum, lead, copper, tin, nickel, palladium and zinc.
-As of December 31, 2017, in the metals sector Grant Park had long positions in gold, aluminum, copper, lead, iron ore, nickel, palladium and zinc and short positions in silver, tin and platinum.
+Grant Park's metals market risk exposure is due to fluctuations in the price of both precious metals, including gold and silver, and on base metals, including aluminum, lead, copper, tin, nickel, palladium and zinc.
+As of December 31, 2018, in the metals sector Grant Park had long positions in gold, iron ore and palladium and short positions in aluminum, copper, lead, nickel, platinum, silver and zinc.